octopus-digital-strategy/comment-notification-receptients/readme.md

 - Adding necesary plugin files.
 - Adding WPExpress.
-- Adding Settings Page for the plugin
+- Adding Settings Page for the plugin.
+- Creating a function to return all admin users